 You can then click through to the Altmetric page for that article.
 This page displays a summary of the article information, a graph of mentions over time, and tabs with more information about mentions.

 Each tab next to the Summary tab will show you the mentions of that type and allow you to go to that mention on that platform.
-This can be a great way to not only see where your work is being talked about but also jump straight to it so you can either join the conversation, contact the authors, or reshare their mention to amplify the attention further.
+This can be a great way to not only see where your work is being talked about, but also jump straight to it so you can either join the conversation, contact the authors, or reshare their mention to amplify the attention further.
 It also shows the citations count from Dimensions.

-Using the graph on the Summary tab, you can see when there has been engagement with the article.
-This can help you to see patterns such as what was going on that may have led to increased engagement.
+Using the graph on the Summary tab, you can see when there has been engagement with the publication.
+This can help you to see patterns, such as what was going on that may have led to increased engagement.
 You can also see the impact of things you may be doing.
 For example, if you started posting more regularly after a particular date or tried a new style of content, you can see how things have changed.

-Each tab next to the graph Timeline view will give you more context to the mentions, for example showing you where the mentions came from in the world, breaking down the audience, or explaining how the article is performing in comparison to others.
+Each tab next to the graph timeline view will give you more context to the mentions, for example showing you where the mentions came from in the world, breaking down the audience, or explaining how the article is performing in comparison to others.
 Again, this can be useful for understanding your audience and where to put your efforts.
 For example, if it's particularly popular in a certain country or career stage, tailor what you're doing to maximise that, or alternatively adjust to broaden your appeal.

 Altmetric has further guidance on how to interpret the Altmetric Donut and other data they provide as well as some tips for using the information to improve your visibility effectively.

 You can use Overton for tracking and evidencing policy impact.
-Overton is the world’s largest searchable policy database, which tracks everything from white papers to think tank policy briefs to national clinical guidelines, and automatically finds the references to your scholarly research, academics and other outputs.
+Overton is the world’s largest searchable policy database, which tracks everything from white papers to think tank policy briefs to national clinical guidelines, and automatically finds the references to your scholarly research, academics, and other outputs.

-It looks for the names of any researchers on expert panels, who are quoted in policy documents, who give evidence to committee hearings and more.
+Overton looks for the names of any researchers on expert panels, who are quoted in policy documents, who give evidence to committee hearings and more.
 Importantly it can also find the links between policy documents – often research is picked up by intermediaries like think tanks and agencies – giving you unparalleled insight into the dynamics of policymaking.

 You can find more information about using Overton from the Research and Enterprise Office, including how to set up an account and further training and support.